Habeebamoo/Habeebamoo/README.md

 With **1.5 years** of experience in software development, I build responsive, user centric and interactive applications.

-- 🌱 I am currently learning GO
+- 🌱 I am currently learning GoLang
-- 🎉 Ask me about HTML, CSS, JS, TS and React
+- 🎉 Ask me about HTML, CSS, JavaScript, TypeScript and ReactJS
 - 🚀 Available to work on open source projects

 My Recent Golang Project.